 Do not travel to Laventille, Beetham, Sea Lots, Cocorite, and the interior of Queen's Park Savannah in Port of Spain due to crime.

 Violent crime, such as murder, robbery, assault, sexual assault, home invasion, and kidnapping, is common.

 Gang activity, such as narcotics trafficking, is common.
-A significant portion of violent crime is gang-related.
+A significant portion of violent crime is gang-related and geographically concentrated.

 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

 Read the Safety and Security section on the country information page.

 If you decide to travel to Trinidad and Tobago:

 Violence and shootings occur regularly in some areas of Port of Spain.
 U.S. government personnel are prohibited from travelling to the following areas: Laventille, Beetham, Sea Lots, Cocorite, and the interior of Queens’ Park Savannah.
 After dark, U.S. government personnel are prohibited from travelling to downtown Port of Spain, Fort George overlook, and all beaches.

 Last Update: Reissued after periodic review with minor edits.